SUDEP Action held the first national Prevent21 Summit on 2-3 November 2018, to tackle urgent issue of rising epilepsy deaths.

 - Provide opportunities for multi-stakeholder collaboration to tackle epilepsy deaths

-In attendance, we will have around 50 representatives from a wide spectrum of clinicians, policy makers, epilepsy organisations and medical professionals.
-Just to name a few:
+In attendance, we had a wide spectrum of clinicians, policy makers, epilepsy organisations and medical professionals.

 What can supporters do to help?

 The voices of the bereaved community are vital at events like the Summit.
 If you would like to be part of those voices, why not get involved with our 1000voices project?

 Every epilepsy death does count, so please add your voice and help us to be heard.